MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/user-summary-report.md

 <a name="BKMK_UserSummary"></a>
 ## User Summary report
 Keep user information up to date by running a User Summary report.
-Get a list of all your users, including their contact information and security role in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)].
+Get a list of all your users, including their contact information and security role in Dynamics 365 Customer Engagement (on-premises).

  ![Default User Summary report in Dynamics 365 Customer Engagement (on-premises)](../basics/media/user-summary-report.png "Default User Summary report in Dynamics 365 Customer Engagement (on-premises)")